- Define and describe developmentally appropriate materials.

 Linked to Developmental Goals

 It is perhaps most important to think about why you have selected the materials in your room.
-Ask yourself: how will this toy help infants and toddlers meet their individual learning and development goals?
-What will they learn from the toy?
-Use your knowledge of learning and development standards for infants and toddlers and your curriculum guidelines to shape your classroom decisions.
-Select materials that will help individual children in your classroom work on their current developmental or learning goals.
+Ask yourself: how will this toy or material help infants and toddlers meet their individual learning and development goals?
+What will they learn from it?
+Use your knowledge of learning and developmental standards for infants and toddlers and your curriculum guidelines to shape your classroom decisions.
+Select a variety of materials that will help individual children in your classroom work on their current developmental or learning goals.
+Think about the ways you can engage with each individual to enhance the experience.
+What ways can the responsive language you use promote the cognitive understanding of the world around them?

 Look for materials that promote infant and toddler development in a variety of ways.
-For example, perhaps you have colorful mobiles hung low for younger infants to grasp, kick and move to assist with their fine- and gross-motor development.
-These mobiles could be constructed out of different colored and textured fabrics so as infants and caregivers interact with them, caregivers can make comments about the different characteristics (“I see you just grabbed the red string,” or “Oooh, that one feels soft doesn’t it?”)
+For example, perhaps you have play gyms with a variety of materials for younger infants to grasp, kick, and move to assist with their fine- and gross-motor development.
+These materials could be constructed out of different colored and textured fabrics so as infants and caregivers interact with them, caregivers can make comments about the different characteristics (“I see you just grabbed the red string,” or “Oooh, that one feels soft, doesn’t it?”)
 These comments help children’s cognitive understanding of the world around them and build their early vocabularies.

 Watch this video for more ideas about the selection and use of materials to support learning and development in infant and toddler care.